Enoggera, Queensland: Amenities

 Emmanuel Uniting Church is at 249 South Pine Road extending through to Laurel Street (27.4170°S 152.9932°E).

 Transport

-Via train, Gaythorne Railway Station and Enoggera Railway Station provide access to regular Queensland Rail City network services on the Ferny Grove railway line arranging travel to the Brisbane CBD, Beenleigh and Ferny Grove.
+Via train, Gaythorne and Enoggera railway stations provide access to regular Queensland Rail services on the Ferny Grove railway line arranging travel to the Brisbane central business district, Beenleigh and Ferny Grove.

-Via bus, Enoggera is serviced by Brisbane Transport buses, predominantly from the bus-rail interchange at Enoggera Railway Station and at Wardell Street, which travel to the Brisbane CBD, Chermside, Ashgrove and Indooroopilly.
+Via bus, Enoggera is serviced by Transport for Brisbane buses, predominantly from the bus-rail interchange at Enoggera railway station and at Wardell Street, which travel to the Brisbane CBD, Chermside, Ashgrove and Indooroopilly.

-Via road, Enoggera's main arterials are Samford Road which is the main corridor for motorists travelling to The City, Mitchelton and Samford, as well as Wardell Street which is the main corridor for motorists travelling to the Inner Western suburbs such as Paddington and Toowong.
+Via road, Enoggera's main arterials are Samford Road which is the main corridor for motorists travelling to the Brisbane CBD, Mitchelton and Samford, as well as Wardell Street which is the main corridor for motorists travelling to the Inner Western suburbs such as Paddington and Toowong.

 Sport

 The Brisbane Irish Rugby Football Club "The McBrats" play at Memorial Park.